aziz0220/Soft-Computing-Contest/README.md

    - Computes the total cost of a solution (e.g., distance).

 Use these scripts to reduce implementation overhead and focus on your optimization techniques.

 ---

+## Contributing with Pull Requests

+Submit a solution via a pull request (PR):
+(pre-requisite: ⭐️ Star this repo)
+1. **Fork the Repository**:
+   - Go to the repository on GitHub and click the "Fork" button to create your own copy.

+2. **Clone the Fork**:
+   - Clone your forked repository to your local machine:
+     ```bash
+     git clone <your_forked_repository_url>
+     cd <repository_folder>
+     ```

+3. **Create a New Branch**:
+   - Always work on a new branch to keep your changes organized:
+     ```bash
+     git checkout -b <branch_name>
+     ```

+4. **Make Your Changes**:
+   - Implement your solution or modifications in the appropriate files.

+5. **Commit and Push**:
+   - Save your changes with a commit message and push the branch to your fork:
+     ```bash
+     git add .
+     git commit -m "Description of your changes"
+     git push origin <branch_name>
+     ```

+6. **Open a Pull Request**:
+   - Go to the original repository on GitHub.
+   - Click "Compare & pull request."
+   - Provide a clear description of the changes you made and submit the pull request.

+7. **Discuss and Revise**:
+   - Collaborate with maintainers for any required revisions or discussions.

+8. **Merge**:
+   - Once approved, your changes will be merged into the main repository.

+---